Pejoal/Privacy-Policy/README.md

 # Privacy Policy
-**Deutsch A1 Arabisch App**
-_Last updated: July 2025_
+**All Pejoal Hanna Apps**

 ---

 ## 1. Personal Data

-This app does **not collect, store, or share** any personal information.
+None of our apps collect, store, or share any personal information.

 - No login or registration is required
-- We do not collect names, email addresses, or any user identifiers
+- We do not collect names, email addresses, or any unique identifiers
-- No user activity is tracked
+- User activity is not tracked or monitored

 ---

 ## 2. Internet Access

-The app works **entirely offline**.
+Unless explicitly stated otherwise, all our apps work **entirely offline**.
-It does **not connect to the internet** or communicate with any servers.
+They do **not connect to the internet** or communicate with any external servers.

 ---

 ## 3. Permissions

-This app does **not request** access to any device features such as:
+Our apps do **not request** access to any sensitive device features such as:

 - Camera
 - Microphone